trurune/totoro-linux/README.md

 # Totoro Linux
 <img src="https://raw.githubusercontent.com/nowcat123/toroto-linux/master/toroto.png" height=200>
-<p style="color: red;">THIS IS EXPERMENTRAL!
-THIS PRODUCT COMES WITH NO WARRANTY, ANY DAMAGE DONE TO YOUR SYSTEM IS 100% YOUR RESPONSIBILITY</p>
+# THIS HAS NO WARRANTY, ANY DAMAGE TO YOUR SYSTEM IS YOUR  RESPONSIBILITY!
+THIS IS EXPERIMENTAL!
 Totoro Linux is an arch based distribution designed to be sleek and also easy to install.
 # Installation Guide
 Step 1.
 Boot into an Arch Linux live environment from a USB or another medium.
 (You can obtain an ISO from here: https://archlinux.org/download/)\